 Effective November 13, 2001, CMS established an exemption for Certified Registered Nurse Anesthetists (CRNAs) from the physician supervision requirement.
 This exemption recognized a Governor's written request to CMS attesting that he or she is aware of the State's right to an exemption of the requirement and that is in the best interests of the State's citizens to exercise this option.

-As of February 2017, seventeen States and the U.S. Territory Guam have chosen to opt-out of the CRNA physician supervision regulation.
-The States are: California, Iowa, Nebraska, Idaho, Minnesota, New Hampshire, New Mexico, Kansas, North Dakota, Washington, Alaska, Oregon, South Dakota, Wisconsin, Montana, Colorado, and Kentucky.
+As of November 2020, nineteen States and the U.S. Territory Guam have chosen to opt-out of the CRNA physician supervision regulation.
+The States are: California, Iowa, Nebraska, Idaho, Minnesota, New Hampshire, New Mexico, Kansas, North Dakota, Washington, Alaska, Oregon, South Dakota, Wisconsin, Montana, Colorado, Kentucky, Arizona, and Oklahoma.